Sydneychick2748/Code-Quiz/README.md

 ## License

-please refer to the repo
+please refer to the repo at